 Raising this canine is similar to any others.
 They require proper food, exercise, mental stimulation and training.

 You should begin training early.
 Leash, potty and crate training are particularly important.
 Learning about puppy development stages can help with this.
 These dogs are brilliant and will benefit from regular training.

 You should clean their ears regularly to prevent infections.
 Socialization should also be a priority.

 Leashes are a must for these canines.
 They will run away while following a trail.
 Leashes are necessary to keep them safe.
 You should also invest in a couple puzzle toys to keep them mentally stimulated.

 The Bloodhound is probably the most well-known dog that is similar to this breed.

 The Hanoverian Scenthound and Black and Tan Coonhound are also very similar.

+All hounds are going to be somewhat similar to this breed.
 If you want a dog of a similarly calm and even temperament, looking at other hounds might be useful.

 Bavarian Mountain Hound Rescues

 There are only a few rescues currently for this breed.